transitland/www-transit-land/documentation/datastore/issues.md

 It is important to distinguish between different types of Changesets when understanding the issue life cycle, because different types of Changesets have slight variations in the issue cycle.

-First, Changesets are created and applied in two ways: on import and through client-side API requests (link).
+First, Changesets are created and applied in two ways: on import and through client-side [API requests](api-endpoints.html).
 Second, within the context of issues, API Changesets can come in two forms: those adding, updating, or deleting data, and those specifically resolving issues.